-No. Until the history/government requirement is fulfilled in its entirety (i.e., completing both the US History and Wyoming Government), this requirement will only be considered “in progress” meaning you would receive 2 points in this scenario.
+No. Until the history/government requirement is fulfilled in its entirety (i.e., completing both the US History and Wyoming Government), no points are awarded for this requirement.

 Is there a waitlist for the program?

-No. Each semester, 40 students are accepted, and an alternate list of 10-15 students is selected.
-If any of the 40 accepted students decline their offer, an alternate is given the chance to take their spot.
+No. Each semester, 32-40 students are accepted, and an alternate list of 5-10 students is selected.
+If any of the accepted students decline their offer, an alternate is given the opportunity to take their spot.
 If students are not accepted into the program, even if they were on the alternate list, they must reapply during the following application period to be reconsidered for the program.

 Do I have to take the TEAS before I apply to the program?

 Yes.
-Your application packet must include a printout of your TEAS Test scores, showing that you passed with a score at or above the national mean for both the overall score and the reading score on the same test.
+The required passing score must be at or above the national mean for both the overall score and the reading score achieved on the same test.

 If I have taken another nursing entrance exam elsewhere, do I still need to take the TEAS Test?

 Yes, you must take and pass the TEAS Test.

 Can the TEAS Test be completed somewhere beside the LCCC Main Campus?